 Flexible vs. Stiff Blade

 Boning knives are available in varying flexibilities, so you should consider what kinds of foods you’ll be de-boning.
 Semi-stiff blades are ideal for beef, lamb, goat, game, and pork or anything that requires extra power to get through thick/large bones and joints.
 Too much flex in your blade for a piece of meat like this could result in damage to the blade or an accident.
-For less tough projects, like poultry or especially fish, you may be better off with a more flexible blade because they offer more give.
+For less tough projects, like deboning chicken thighs or breaking down fish, you may be better off with a more flexible blade because they offer more give.
 This way, it can gently move across the contour lines and easily trim fat and skin.

 Another design aspect of most boning knives is the arch in the blade around the heel of the knife.
 This allows for more curvature and can help you more easily move around bones and joints.
 This shape is particularly proficient at skinning meats and trimming fat because just one pass-through of the blade can remove skin and slice through layers or fat without any excessive sawing motions.
 Some boning knives don’t have this blade design, so that’s something to consider when purchasing.